 Traumatic Brain Injury Definition

 Traumatic brain injury and head injury are not the same things.
 Any head injury that only affects the skull and doesn’t reach the brain is the latter.
-However, a traumatic brain injury, as the name implies, is a brain injury.
-It occurs when the brain is physically harmed suddenly and from the outside.
+However, a traumatic brain injury, as the name implies, is an injury to the brain.
+It occurs when the brain is physically harmed.

 Per Johns Hopkins Hospital, traumatic brain injuries are one of the most frequent reasons for disability and mortality in adults.
 Any brain damage is referred to as a TBI under the general heading.
 The injury might affect multiple areas of the brain or just one.
 Additionally, this injury’s severity can range from minor—like a concussion—to deadly—like a rip or bleeding that puts a person in a coma or kills them.
 Even minor brain injuries can lead to major problems.